Test and Debug Your Smart Home Skill

 - To allow access to the skill, tap Allow, and then tap CLOSE.

 Note: If you're unable to complete account linking, make sure that you use valid credentials for your device cloud account.
 Otherwise, there might be an issue with the account-linking information that you provided in the developer console.
-For help with account-linking issues, see Debugging account linking in the developer forums.
+For help with account-linking issues, see Troubleshooting Account Linking.

 - After the skill is enabled and linked, Alexa sends a